mhnuud/data-analyst-roadmap/README.md

+ukgjlyukvvukgo780o89yggcc6i0\]08xdsml;kl
+=-ioiu99-][;ojjbvxfcgvyt7po]
+0y7t6Acn  mnjvggvkjh8ij[po-p]
+;lpkjbvgfcfdbhhhbjh8jlpo]=];]-009u8hvfdzszzszp[o[-9089776t]]
-# Data Analyst Full Roadmap
+# Data Analyst Full Road
+map

-"Companies are collecting large amounts of data and analyzing it to make strategic decisions in various processes within their businesses, which is why there is an increasing demand for data analysts.
+"Companies are collecting large amounts of data and analyzing it to make strategic decisions in various processmnlnoodsiies within their businesses, which is why there is an increasing demand for data analysts.
 Additionally, data analysis technology and tools are constantly evolving, which makes data analysts' work more efficient."

+wrtieewiuioripitrpo79759ik,mnvkjhxzl;lkxzokpokobcx[g[fpl[psd[jhpo]-][diduyapsa;ljjdkj]]]
 ## Role of a Data Analyst

 "A data analyst collects, cleans, and interprets data sets in order to answer a question or solve a problem."